REANNZ/etcbd-public/README.md

 Changes to this document since the workshop at APAN41 in Manilla, January 2016.

+* 2019-02-07: Icinga uses SITE_PUBLIC_HOSTNAME also for outgoing notifications.
 * 2018-08-09: Added documentation on generating radsecproxy.conf
 * 2018-08-09: Update Google Maps API key documentation (billing now required)
 * 2018-08-09: Add documentation for sending logs from radsecproxy to ELK.